ciuncan/hexcape/README.md

 **[WIP]**

-An open-source game written in Nim using SDL, inspired by [WayOut 2: Hex](http://store.steampowered.com/app/585950).
+An open-source puzzle game written in Nim using SDL, inspired by [WayOut 2: Hex](http://store.steampowered.com/app/585950).